 Cadence when climbing

-If you don’t have enough gears, and are forced to power you’re way up a climb at 40-50 rpm, this is very difficult and inefficient.
+If you don’t have enough gears and are forced to power you’re way up a climb at 40-50 rpm, this is very difficult and inefficient.
 You will get exhausted and go much slower.
-It has happened to me quite a few times, that I’ve struggled up a 25% hill at 40rpm, and it would almost have been quicker to get off an walk.
+It has happened to me quite a few times, that I’ve struggled up a 25% hill at 40rpm, and it would almost have been quicker to get off and walk.
 (Though I have this hill climb pride which means I will rather ‘kill myself’ climbing at 30rpm than get off and walk)

 For beginners, I would generally recommend training at a higher cadence on hills.
 I typically see novices try to force a lower cadence too early in the climb.
 It is good training to try and climb whilst maintaining a higher cadence than normal.
 Try and keep a target of 80rpm.